kavindupath/Simple-BlockChain-in-Python/README.md

-Hi!
+Hi!!!!
 Would you like to build a small blockchain on your own?
 Here is a basic guide through which follows on developing a simple blockchain using python and its libraries.
 Lets first understand the term “BlockChain”.

 A Blockchain is simply a ledger that keeps a permanent record of all the transactions that take place sequentially in a secure, and unchangeable manner.
 It is a chain of ‘Blocks’ which consists of information and each and every block records all the recent transactions.
 Once a block is completed it will be added to the blockchain and so on.